CrypticSloth/SchoolWork/QuantumResearch/ErikSorensenResearchProposal.md

 ### Deterministic Policy Gradient Theorem and Actor Critic Algorithms

 The *policy gradient* is one of the most popular methods of continuous variable learning algorithms.
 Instead of estimating a value function which becomes expensive with many actions, we learn directly the policy function that maps state to action.
 This means that we no longer have to optimize the state $s$ and $a$, and save their results.
 The idea with policy gradient methods is to adjust the parameters $\theta$ toward the direction of the performance gradient $\nabla_\theta J(\pi_\theta)$.
 The fundamental result underlying this idea is called the *policy gradient theorem* [8].
 Normally, the policy gradient is modeled as a probability distribution over actions and is therefore *stochastic*.
-In our case, we will be looking at a derivative of the policy gradient theorem, *Deterministic Policy Gradient Theorem*, which models the policy as a deterministic decision $a = \pi(s).$ This is stated as follows,
+In our case, we will be looking at a derivative of the policy gradient theorem, *Deterministic Policy Gradient Theorem* (DPG) (CITATION), which models the actions taken as a deterministic decision $a = \mu(s).$ This is stated as follows,

 <!-- These functions need to be changed into the same semantics I used for my other functions
 $$ \nabla_\theta J(\pi_\theta) = \int_S p^\theta(s) \int_A \nabla_\theta \pi_\theta (a|s) Q^\pi(s,a) \mathrm{d}a\mathrm{d}s$$